TheScriptGuy/molasses-masses/README.md

 Project Molasses-Masses is designed to provide a dynamically updated list of hosting providers from around the world.
 This list is based on the prefixes advertised as part of the BGP Autonomous System numbers.

-While we acknowledge that hosting providers themselves are not inherently problematic, some of their customers may have malicious intentions.
+Acknowledging that hosting providers themselves are not inherently problematic, some of their customers may have malicious intentions.
 Therefore, we adopt a "block first" approach, creating exceptions to allow legitimate traffic through as needed.

 ## :hammer_and_wrench: How It Works